zsiki/ls/doc/source/usersguide.rst

 ++++++++++++++++++

 JOB and ARE are separate data files.
 Observations and optionally coordinates are stored in JOB file.
 Only coordinates are stored in ARE file.
-After loading a .JOB, you can optionally load an .ARE file in the same way.
+After loading a .JOB you can optionally load an .ARE file in the same way.

 Data codes handled, loaded from JOB/ARE: